Skip to content

 Common serviced apartment marketing failures:

 Generic positioning.
-Trying to be everything to everyone produces marketing that resonates with no specific audience.
+Trying to be everything to everyone produces marketing that resonates with no one.

 Weak photography.
 The category lives or dies on visual quality.
 Invest properly.

 Ignoring the corporate channel.
-Most London operators leave significant profitable bookings on the table by not investing in the corporate aggregator and relocation channels.
+Most London operators leave profitable bookings on the table.
+They do not invest in the corporate aggregator and relocation channels.

 Over-reliance on OTAs.
-Operators with 90 percent OTA-driven bookings have weak unit economics and no defence if an OTA changes commission structure or removes the listing.
+Operators with 90 percent OTA-driven bookings have weak unit economics.
+They have no defence if an OTA changes its commission structure or removes the listing.

 Under-investing in direct.
 The direct channel is the one that compounds.
-Operators who do not build direct presence over years are stuck in the OTA cycle indefinitely.
+Operators who do not build direct presence over years stay stuck in the OTA cycle.

 If you would like help marketing your serviced apartments or short-let portfolio, Byter's property and real estate marketing service supports London serviced apartment operators on integrated marketing across direct, OTA, and corporate channels.